antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 1. If too few mandalas are in the results list go to 1.

-Here are some mandalas generated with those steps
+Here are some mandalas generated with those steps:

 ```mathematica
 lsStarReferenceSeeds = DeleteDuplicates@{697734, 227488491, 296515155601, 328716690761, 25979673846, 48784395076, 61082107304, 63772596796, 128581744446, 194807926867, 254647184786, 271909611066, 296515155601, 575775702222, 595562118302, 663386458123, 664847685618, 680328164429, 859482663706};